 This section is valid for both SLES Service Packs and for SLES patch packages.
-Support for applying upgrades to Service Packs is introduced in MX-ONE 7.1.

-Ensure that all existing mount points of the remote file system, for example, /srv/ftp, has been removed before you start the update.
-Before copying the iso image (for Service Packs, note that the Recovery Image-MX-ONE\7.1.spX.hfX.rcX.iso could be used as upgrade media for Service Packs) or tar file (for patch packages).
-Make sure that there is enough free disk space (at least 1.3 times the size of the SP or patch package is needed).
+NOTE: All existing mount points of the remote file system, for example: /srv/ftp must be removed before starting the update.
+Before copying the iso image (also the Recovery

+Image-MX-ONE 7.3.spX.hfX.rcX.iso could be used as upgrade media for Service Packs, SP) or tar file (for patch package), make sure that there is enough free disk space on root partition.
+At least 1.3 times the size of the SP or patch package is needed.